 Margaret M. Farrell, MPH, RD

-Margaret provides programmatic leadership of and strategic planning for evidence-based cancer control initiatives on the regional, state, and local level.
-From 2009 to 2018, Margaret directed NCI's Research to Reality online community of practice for cancer control researchers and practitioners.
-Prior to joining the Implementation Science Team, she worked with Cancer Information Service to disseminate key NCI research findings and programs to underserved communities through key partnerships.
-Margaret was the lead editor of Theory at a Glance (Second Edition), a monograph which outlines key behavior change and health promotion theories and presents case studies illustrating how these theories can be integrated into public health programs.
+Ms. Farrell leads several efforts to build and advance the application of Implementation Science (IS) within cancer control practice.
+Her current work centers around an implementation science primer for cancer control practitioners, a funding opportunity linking connected health technology with improved health outcomes for cancer survivors, as well as enhancement of partnerships and networks to integrate research, practice, and policy.
+From 2009 to 2018, Ms. Farrell directed NCI's Research to Reality online community of practice for cancer control researchers and practitioners.
+Before joining the Implementation Science Team, she worked with Cancer Information Service to disseminate key NCI research findings and programs to underserved communities through key partnerships.
+Ms. Farrell was the lead editor of Theory at a Glance (2nd ed.), a monograph that outlines key behavior change and health promotion theories and presents case studies illustrating how to integrate these theories into public health programs.

-Margaret has received numerous awards through the years, including the HHS Plain Language Award and NIH Director's Award for her citizen-centered collaboration to communicate the risk effects of nuclear weapons testing to the public.
-She received three additional NCI Merit Awards for exemplary contributions to NCI publications as well as Cancer Information Service.
+Ms. Farrell has received numerous awards through the years, including the HHS Plain Language Award and NIH Director’s Award for her citizen-centered collaboration to communicate the risk effects of nuclear weapons testing to the public.
+She received four additional NCI Merit Awards for exemplary contributions to NCI publications, as well as Cancer Information Service.

-Margaret is a registered dietitian and holds a master in public health from the UNC Gillings School of Global Public Health.
+Ms. Farrell is a registered dietitian and holds a master’s in public health from the UNC Gillings School of Global Public Health.

 - Public health nutrition programs